Abdel-bkch/Abdel-bkch/README.md

   "is not a good economist who is only an economist."
 Jean-Baptiste Say
 - 🌱 I’m currently learning all those subjects, i hope to be very pollyvalent in 2028 !! (edited in 2025)
 - 💞️ I’m looking to collaborate on coding, and everything can lead to knowledge and human devellopement (including myself)
-- 📫 How to reach me, sombrerà9169@gmail.com, snpchat: bkwuzumaki
+- 📫 How to reach me, sombrero9169@gmail.com, snpchat: bkwuzumaki, linkedin : Abdelwadoud BAKACHE
 - 😄 Pronouns: abdel
 - ⚡ Fun fact: i'm maybe spyderman